Subset currents on surfaces: Introduction

 where $\delta_{\gL (\langle g \rangle )}$ is the Dirac measure at the limit set $\gL(\langle g\rangle )$ of $\langle g\rangle $ on $\partial_2 G$.
 For $h\in G$ we can see that $\eta_{hgh^{-1}}=\eta_g$.
 Bonahon \cite{Bon88b} proved that the set of all positive real weighted counting geodesic currents on $G$:

 where $c\eta_g$ is called a rational geodesic current on $G$, is a dense subset of $\GC(G)$.
 We call this property the denseness property of rational geodesic currents.

-In the case that a hyperbolic group $G$ is the fundamental group $\pi_1(\gS)$ of a compact hyperbolic surface $\gS$, a conjugacy class of an infinite cyclic subgroup corresponds to a homotopy class of an unoriented closed curve on $\gS$ and also corresponds to an unoriented closed geodesic on $\gS$.
-We write $\GC(\pi_1(\gS))$ simply as $\GC(\gS)$ and call $\GC(\gS)$ the space of geodesic currents on $\gS$ when we identify $\partial \pi_1(\gS)$ with the ideal boundary of the universal cover of $\gS$.
-In this setting, an element of $\partial_2 G$ corresponds to a geodesic line in the universal cover of $\gS$.
+The study of geodesic currents was started from the case that a hyperbolic group $G$ is the fundamental group $\pi_1(\gS)$ of a orientable compact connected hyperbolic surface $\gS$ possibly with (geodesic) boundary.
+We always assume that a surface is orientable and connected, and can have boundary.
+In this case geodesic currents can be understood in a more geometric way and has a lot of application.
+If $\gS$ has the boundary, then $\pi_1(\gS)$ is a free group of finite rank, and if $\gS$ has no boundary, then $\pi_1(\gS)$ is called a surface group.
+We write $\GC(\pi_1(\gS))$ simply as $\GC(\gS)$ and call $\GC(\gS)$ the space of geodesic currents on $\gS$ when we identify $\partial \pi_1(\gS)$ with the ideal boundary of the universal cover $\tilde{\gS}$ of $\gS$ by using the action of $\pi_1(\gS )$ on $\tilde{\gS}$.
+In this setting, an element of $\partial_2 G$ corresponds to a geodesic line in $\tilde{\gS}$, and each conjugacy class of an infinite cyclic subgroup of $\pi_1(\gS)$ corresponds to a homotopy class of an unoriented closed curve on $\gS$ and also corresponds to an unoriented closed geodesic on $\gS$.